You've probably heard about that 2016 Burn Book called the Panama Papers. We're here to break down why they're important.

 President Putin wasn’t named in the docs, but his BFFs were accused of channeling $2 billion through a complex web of offshore companies.
 A lot of people are thinking Putin could have profited from all this.
 To which the Russian government said this is all just a smear campaign that’s taking advantage of ‘Putinphobia.’
 The struggle is real.

-The Panama Papers have been described by Edward Snowden himself as the “biggest leak in the history of data journalism” and they could eventually expose mass corruption in governments all over the world.
-And possibly give Snowden a new pen pal.
+The Panama Papers have been described by Edward Snowden himself as the “biggest leak in the history of data journalism” and they have exposed corruption all over the world.